“You guys, almond milk isn’t milk. It’s definitely juice. Like, there are no almond teats.”

 Wednesday, July 22, 2015

-We are still in the process of moving to our new apartment and there were some deliveries that would be arriving at the new place between 12:00pm – 8:00pm the day of the show.
+We are still in the process of moving into our new apartment and there were some deliveries that would be arriving at the new place between 12:00pm – 8:00pm the day of the show.
 I began to wonder if it was worth the trek out there.
 I mean, it was quite a hike to the venue for a show that I knew was sold out and it would make things difficult for Anna, so I told her I was thinking about not going.
-She knew how much it meant to me and convinced me that it wasn’t a problem and I should do it.
+She knew how much it meant to me and convinced me that it wasn’t a problem, and that I should do it.
 I guess I’m easily swayed.

 In order to get there, I would need to:

 - Walk about 10 minutes from our new place on East 35th Street to the 33rd Street Subway Station.

 - Catch the number ‘6’ train to Bleecker Street Station, which is six stops away.